Tuesday, October 19, 2010

 Some more of this years stockings, young Tristan wanted a black cat!

-*Pinwheel's note - If you are making a lot of stockings, all the same size, you might choose to make your template from clear adhesive vinyl (also known as Mactac, Contact Paper, adhesive vinyl shelf paper, Fablon or sticky-back plastic).
+*Pinwheel's notes - If you are making a lot of stockings, all the same size, you might choose to make your template from clear adhesive vinyl (also known as Mactac, Contact Paper, adhesive vinyl shelf paper, Fablon or sticky-back plastic).
 Then you could cut around the template and skip the drawing step.
 Though the adhesive vinyl gets less sticky as you reuse the template it will be sticky enough to reuse many times.